kobraworksmodding/Saints-Row-2-Juiced-Patch/FEATURED_FIXES.md

 # Featured fixes

-The following are just featued fixes and doesn't encompass all of Juiced's fixes/additions.
+The following are just featured fixes and doesn't encompass all of Juiced's fixes/additions.

 Fixes marked with ⚙️ can be configured/toggled via the INI file / BlingMenu